Aneri0X4F/Personal-Log/vault/Courses.Sem-5.IDTB.Notes.md

 * Rational descision making model {Explore all possibilities} (10)
 * Bounded Rationality {Not all, but optmiz value} (10)
 * Intution {uNconcious process out of experience} (10)
+* Bias in descision making
+    * **Escalation of Commitment**
+        * an increased commitment to a previous decision despite negative information.
+    * **Availability Bias**
+        * the tendency for people to base their judgments on information that is readily available to them
+    * **Overconfidence bias**- tendency to overestimate your own abilities
+        * Individuals whose intellectual and interpersonal abilities are weakest are most likely to have this Bias
+        *  Research indicated that there is negative correlation between entrepreneurs confidence and success rate
+    * **Randomness error**
+        * tendency of individuals to believe that they can predict the outcome of random events e.g. wearing ___ shirt/top to an exam/interview is lucky.
+    * **Hindsight bias**:
+        * tendency to
+believe falsely, after an
+outcome of an event is
+actually known, that one
+would have accurately
+predicted that outcome.
+E.g.
+AU Convocation in 2019.
+    * **Confirmation bias:**
+        * tendency to seek out information that reaffirms past choices and to discount information that contradicts past judgments.
+E.g. for/against debate.
+* Values
+    * basic convictions about what is right, good, or desirable
+    * Terminal vs. Instrumental Values
+    * Terminal values: desirable end-states of existence.
+    * Instrumental values: preferred modes of behavior or means of achieving terminal values.
+    * Values are convictions that a specific mode of conduct or end state of existence is personally or socially preferable over an opposing mode of conduct or end state of existence.
+* Person-Organization Fit
+    * People who are extrovert and outspoken fit well with aggressive and teamoriented cultures.
+    * People high on agreeableness match up better with a supportive organizational climate than one focused on aggressiveness.
+    * People high on openness to experience fit better in organizations that emphasize innovation rather than standardization.

 ## Psycology